fastai/course-v3/docs/start_gcp.md

  ...
  Please enter your numeric choice:
 ```
 Just enter the number next to the project you created on step 1.
+If you just created your account it will likely have a generated random name for its Project ID.
 If you select the choice "Create a new project", you will be reminded you also have to run "gcloud projects create my-project-3".

+In order to set a default region you'll need to enable the Compute Engine API, the CLI will output a link you can follow to do this.

-Lastly, you'll be asked if you want to choose a default region, choose us-west1-b if you don't have any particular preference, as it will make the command to connect to this server easier.
+If you've enabled the Compute Engine API you'll be asked if you want to choose a default region, choose us-west1-b if you don't have any particular preference, as it will make the command to connect to this server easier.

 Once this is done, you should see this message on your terminal:
 ```